MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 # PlayFab Party Overview

 > [!IMPORTANT]
-> This feature is currently in **Private Preview**.
+> This feature is currently in **Preview**.
 >
 > It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> Access to this feature is restricted to select titles.
-Interoperable SDKs for Windows 10 PCs, Windows 7 PCs, Xbox One, iOS,  Android, and Nintendo Switch are available now.
-If you are interested in this feature, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).
+> PlayFab customers in the Indie, Pro, and Enterprise tiers can access the Matchmaking and Party previews automatically through Game Manager.
+Xbox managed partners are approved for the preview, and can get a preview access code from your Microsoft developer partner manager.

 PlayFab Party simplifies adding low-latency chat and data communication to your game in a way that's flexible, inclusive, and secured.
 Party is ideal for multiplayer implementations where a cloud-hosted dedicated server is not desired (sometimes called "peer to peer or P2P games").
 Party is also well-suited to power voice and text communication for social experiences your app may provide (e.g. in-game squads, or post-game lobbies), even if you're using a cloud server as the game host.